DLibatique/CLAS102-F19/_pages/paper.md

 Cite by the *Aeneid*'s book and line number.
 An example:

-> Turnus asks Aeneas for mercy: “For you have won, and the Ausonians have seen me, beaten, stretch my hands; Lavinia is yours; then do not press your hatred further” (book 12, lines 1249-1251).
+> Turnus asks Aeneas for mercy: “You've triumphed: the Italians see me asking / For mercy, and Lavinia is your wife. / Lay down your hatred” (book 12, lines 1249-1251).

 OR

-> At book 12, lines 1249-1251, Turnus asks Aeneas for mercy: “For you have won, and the Ausonians have seen me, beaten, stretch my hands; Lavinia is yours; then do not press your hatred further.”
+> At book 12, lines 1249-1251, Turnus asks Aeneas for mercy: “You've triumphed: the Italians see me asking / For mercy, and Lavinia is your wife. / Lay down your hatred.”

 ### 2. Despite the name of Plautus’ *Casina*, Casina herself never appears in the play.
 Who is the main character of *Casina*, then?
 And why?